frictionlessdata/livemark/pages/feature-reference/others.md

 ## Counter

-This feature currently support a Google Analytics counter that can be added to all the project pages:
+This feature currently supports a Google Analytics counter that can be added to all the project pages:

 > livemark.yaml